somefriggnidiot/IncoBot-TS3/README.md

 # Current Features
 Syntax notes:
 - Any command with multiple syntaxes will allow any of those listed.
+- Parameters with [brackets] are required, and can be any valid value.
+- Parameters with <angled_brackets> are required, and can only be one of the values denoted within, separated by a pipe.
+Example: `<on | off>`
-- Parameters with [brackets] are required.
-Parameters with (parentheses) are optional.
+- Parameters with (parentheses) are optional.
 - Do not include the brackets or parentheses when calling the command.

 ## Passive Administration